FOSS-Cell-GECPKD/Breakpoint/README.md

 - Typescript
 - Tailwind
 - Vite

-  Libraries used:
+### Libraries used:
 - lucide-react
 - framer-motion
 - @icons-pack/react-simple-icons

+---

+Made with 💭 by FOSS GEC Palakkad